memfault/interrupt/_drafts/embedded-async-rust.md

 result of the future.

-Now that we have a good idea of how async functions generate futures, let's look dep into how futures work.
+Now that we have a good idea of how async functions generate futures, let's look in depth into how futures work.

 ### Rust Futures